Pratap Singh of Idar

-Colonel His Highness Maharajadhiraja Sir Pratap Singh I, (22 October 1845 - 4 September 1922), was a Maharaja of the Kingdom of Idar, administrator and Regent of the Kingdom of Marwar and heir to Ahmednagar later renamed as Himmatnagar from 1902 to 1911.
+Lieutenant General His Highness Maharajadhiraja Sir Pratap Singh I, (22 October 1845 – 4 September 1922), was a Maharaja of the Kingdom of Idar, administrator and Regent of the Kingdom of Marwar and heir to Ahmednagar later renamed as Himmatnagar from 1902 to 1911.

 Early life

 Pratap was born on 22 October 1845 in Jodhpur, as the third son of Takht Singh I of Marwar and his first wife Queen Gulab Kunwar.

 He was educated privately, and little is known of his early life.
 He received administrative training under Ram Singh II of Jaipur.